All Episodes

 Time for our update.

-We have numerous Edwards updates, but this one fits the update to a T. That's our buddy Paul Shanklin and uh John Edwards and I am woman.
+We have numerous Edwards updates, but this one fits the update to a T. That's our buddy Paul Shanklin and John Edwards and I am woman.

 And there's a reason for this.

-Kate Michaelman, former president of the NAGs.
+Kate Michelman, former president of the NAGS.

-And so as a result, he's now, and we've got this from his website, Edwards launches women for Edwards, receives support from women leaders from across the country, announces agenda to address issues facing women.
+And so as a result, he's now, and we've got this from his website, Edwards launches Women for Edwards, receives support from women leaders from across the country, announces agenda to address issues facing women.

-I believe in John's deep and profound commitment to the issues that matter most in women's lives, from health care to a rock to poverty to our environment, environment.
+And Michaelman's quoted in this thing, I believe in John's deep and profound commitment to the issues that matter most in women's lives, from health care to Iraq to poverty to our environment.

 Hello, Jody.

-I'm just nod here.
+Just nod here.

 You are a woman.